-Going snorkeling in Bohol and Panglao is possibly one of the main reasons that brought you to this corner of the Philippines.
+Going snorkeling in Bohol and Panglao is probably one of the main reasons you came to this corner of the Philippines.
 With little more than a mask and a snorkel, you’ll be able to enjoy colorful reefs teeming with life.
-Both Bohol and its annexed island, Panglao, are a true underwater paradise and one of the best places to go snorkeling in the Philippines.
+Both Bohol and its neighboring island, Panglao, are a true underwater paradise and one of the best places to go snorkeling in the Philippines.

-As sea lovers, we’ve been lucky enough to explore this island since 2010.
-Here we want to sum up the best spots to go snorkeling in Bohol and Panglao.
+As sea lovers, we’ve been lucky enough to explore these islands since 2010.
+Here we want to share the best spots to go snorkeling in Bohol and Panglao.
 We’ll also tell you about excursions to nearby islands and share tips so you can enjoy it even more.
-At the end you’ll find recommendations for accommodations by the sea if what you want is to step out of your room in your swimsuit and feel like the Little Mermaid.
+At the end, you’ll find recommendations for beachfront places to stay if you want to step out of your room in your swimsuit and feel like the Little Mermaid.

-To be concise, snorkeling in Bohol is wonderful.
-Like the rest of the Philippines, Bohol and Panglao sit right in the Coral Triangle—that is, the place with the greatest marine biodiversity in the world.
+In short, snorkeling in Bohol is wonderful.
+Like the rest of the Philippines, Bohol and Panglao sit right in the Coral Triangle—in other words, the place with the richest marine biodiversity in the world.

-The south coasts of both islands have rich reefs just a few meters from shore.
+The southern coasts of both islands have rich reefs just a few meters from shore.
 You can easily swim out to them.
-The shallow section is not very deep (around 5 or 6 meters), but then the coral wall drops down to depths between 33 and 56 meters.
+The shallow section is fairly shallow (around 5 or 6 meters), but then the coral wall drops down to depths between 33 and 56 meters.
 This means you can snorkel in Bohol on your own and really enjoy it.

-Of course, if you feel like it and already have your certification, you can also opt for diving in Panglao.
-If you’re not yet an Open Water Diver and think you’ll like scuba diving, don’t hesitate—taking the diving course in Bohol is one of the best options.
+Of course, if you feel like it and already have your dive certification, you can also opt for diving in Panglao.
+If you’re not yet an Open Water Diver and think you’ll like scuba diving, don’t hesitate—getting your Open Water certification in Bohol is one of the best things you can do.

 If you can choose, it’s much better to snorkel in Bohol when the tide is low.
 This way you’ll have those underwater wonders much closer to you.
-You can check the status here.
+You can check the tide times here.

 Oh!
-In addition, the water temperature in the Philippines hovers around 25-29ºC.
-So it’s rare you’ll feel cold even if you spend hours kicking your fins.
+In addition, the water temperature in the Philippines usually ranges from 25 to 29°C. So it’s unlikely you’ll feel cold even if you spend hours kicking your fins.

 What can you see when snorkeling in Bohol and Panglao?

-Bohol’s seabeds are packed with hard and soft corals.
-It will be extremely hard not to see lots of kinds of starfish (please remember not to touch them), clownfish (the typical “Nemos”), moray eels, nudibranchs and even turtles.
-You’ll see these especially in Balicasag, as we explain in Snorkeling trip to Balicasag.
+Bohol’s seabeds are full of hard and soft corals.
+It will be extremely hard not to see lots of different kinds of starfish (please remember not to touch them), clownfish (yes, like Nemo), moray eels, nudibranchs and even turtles.
+You’ll see these especially in Balicasag, as we explain in Snorkeling tour to Balicasag.

-With a bit of luck, you can even spot the beautiful whale sharks without needing to go to places as harmful to them as Oslob or Lila.
+With a bit of luck, you can even spot the beautiful whale sharks without having to go to places that are as harmful to them as Oslob or Lila.

 Snorkel in Panglao, Bohol